UCL/research-computing-with-cpp/07performance/sec02Memory.md

 ## Cache structure

-It's not always possible to limit the number of memory accesses that we make, but we may be able to make choices about our memory access patterns to maximise our useage of our fastest memory.
+It's not always possible to limit the number of memory accesses that we make, but we may be able to make choices about our memory access patterns to maximise our usage of our fastest memory.
 In this case, we'll consider an example where our object is stored entirely in on-chip RAM, but we want to make effective use of the cache.
 First, we'll need to understand a bit about how the cache works.

 - When data is requested, the cache is checked first to see if it is present.
 If it is, it can take the data straight from the cache, which is much faster than going into RAM.
 - If there are multiple cache levels, it searches from the smallest (and fastest) cache to the largest (and slowest).
 - If it's not is any cache (a cache "miss") it will fetch the value from RAM.
 - When data is looked up in system memory, that data is stored in the cache.
     - If the cache is full or there is data already in the location that the system wants to cache the new data, then some data in the cache is overwritten.
-(Where the data is cached and therfore which data is overwritten depends on the cache-mapping strategy and will be hardware dependent.)
+(Where the data is cached and therefore which data is overwritten depends on the cache-mapping strategy and will be hardware dependent.)
 - Data is added to the cache in blocks of a fixed size (which is hardware dependent).
 If the variable we wanted to read is smaller than this block size then some neighbouring data will end up in the cache as well.
     - If we read an element from an array or vector for example, which store data contiguously, that means that some surrounding elements will also end up in the cache.
     - We can then read close by elements from the cache quickly without system memory accesses until you reach the limits of the copied block!